-- Flush well with soap and water for at least 15 minutes, then clean with 70% alcohol solution.
+- Flush well with soap and water for at least 5 10 minutes, then clean with chlorhexidine solution (0.05%).
 Disinfect with iodine solution/ointment. - Avoid or delay suturing (where possible) and use of local anesthetic agents (may potentially spread the virus locally). - Provide antibiotics (e.g. amoxicillin clavulanate) and/or tetanus vaccination as required.